ixudra/wizard/README.md

 ```

 Add the service provider to your `config/app.php` file.
-Additionally, you will also need to include the service providers of the package dependencies:

 ```php